rhshah/iAnnotateSV/docs/iAnnotateSV.rst

 * **Gene** : Gene symobol should match the gene name from  /data/references file.
 * **Transcripts** : Transcripts is a particular transcript that you are interested in using instead of auto-selection.

+The file for hg19 uniprot is created using UCSC table browser (Uniprot spAnnot track).
+The file for hg19 is in /data/UcscUniprotdomainInfo

 Module ``iAnnotateSV`` contents
 -------------------------------